 Why use agile QA in a startup environment?

 The first thing to remember is that agile QA will save you money.
 When done properly, it can be an incredibly powerful and cost-effective tool.
 Designing test cases, modular frameworks, or even automated processes to test iterations as they happen will help you catch bugs quickly and early.
 Your developers will have to work less, fix less, and debug less as the product grows.
-Plus, you’ll drastically lower the chances of any costly screw-ups once things go live.
+Plus, you’ll dramatically lower the chances of any costly mistakes once things go live.